mtszkw/pointpicker/README.md

 * *Right mouse-button* to undo selection (can be used multiple times),
 * *Middle mouse-button* to accept existing selections and save them to file.
 * *Scroll down/up* to zoom in and out to be able to select points more precisely.

+After you confirm selections using *Middle mouse-button* close the window to start processing next image.